 All excavation work causes ground movement.
-As a general rule the effect of these movements can be ½ to 1 times the depth of the excavation in non-cohesive soils and 1 to 2 times the depth in cohesive soils.
+As a general rule, the effect of these movements can be ½ to 1 times the depth of the excavation in non-cohesive soils and 1 to 2 times the depth in cohesive soils.
 The results of movements are structure settlement, concrete flatwork and foundation cracking, and movement of pipelines.
-In extreme cases water main breaks and high pressure gas line leaks can be created that result in extremely dangerous life threatening situations.
+In extreme cases, water main breaks and high-pressure gas line leaks can be created that result in extremely dangerous life-threatening situations.
 Along street projects, deflections along the trench wall cause the pavement section to break down, leaving pavement cracking and pumping that occurs long into the future.

 6. Is there a stable bottom?

-With deeper excavations (typically those over 15-ft deep) determining whether there is a stable bottom is a critical question because dealing with unstable excavation bottoms can be extremely expensive.
+With deeper excavations (typically those over 15 feet deep) determining whether there is a stable bottom is a critical question because dealing with unstable excavation bottoms can be extremely expensive.
 In cohesive soils a soft bottom will result in “bottom heave”, meaning the bottom rises up as you dig and the top settles.
-In non-cohesive soils and high water table the bottom literally “boils” as water flows up.
-The only solution to this is sheeting, which is usually driven a minimum of 15-ft below the bottom of the excavation.
+In non-cohesive soils and high water tables the bottom literally “boils” as water flows up.
+The only solution to this is sheeting, which is usually driven a minimum of 15 feet below the bottom of the excavation.
 If the chosen shoring system is a trench shield or slide rail and the bottom problems are discovered when they get to the bottom the system has to be removed and replaced with sheet piling or it has to be driven around the original system.

 It is fairly easy to determine if there is a potential problem:

-- In non-cohesive soils that are very loose or loose below the bottom of the excavation coupled with a high water table there can be a boiling problem
+- In non-cohesive soils that are very loose or loose below the bottom of the excavation coupled with a high water table, there can be a boiling problem

 - In cohesive soils when the unconfined compressive strength below the bottom is below 0.5 tons per square foot, (soft, less than 4 blows per foot) there is a potential for bottom heave.

 When selecting a shoring system these 6 basic questions should always be asked and answered.
 If the answers are not clear and concise an engineer should be consulted to resolve the issues.
 National Trench Safety Engineering has engineers available to help assist a contractor with these questions.
-Sometimes with complicated shoring projects it makes good sense to develop preliminary shoring plans when bidding the project.
-These plans can provide better information that helps to produce more accurate estimates, reducing the potential for costly mistakes resulting from not properly addressing the impact a jobsite will have upon the trench safety system used.
+Sometimes with complicated shoring projects, it makes good sense to develop preliminary shoring plans when bidding on the project.
+These plans can provide better information that helps to produce more accurate estimates, reducing the potential for costly mistakes resulting from not properly addressing the impact a job site will have upon the trench safety system used.